Vivek-raj-gupta-2002/HackAI_Hack-230374/README.md

 - Ensure that your machine is connected to the internet for the API to function properly.

+- A python version of 3.8 or later is required.

 Follow these steps, and your project should run successfully, monitoring temperature based on your configured settings.